Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/Android/README.md

 ### Integration Steps:

-The Kidoz Applovin Max adapter was built and tested with ApplovinSDK v11.10.1 .
+The kidoz Applovin Max Adapter was built and tested with ApplovinSDK v11.10.1 .
 Include the following inside your app build.gradle dependencies:

 ```java